AdobeDocs/campaign-classic-learn.en/help/automating-with-workflows/validation-flow-configuration.md

 level: Experienced
 exl-id: 34fbb91d-ae99-497c-872e-55ce2e6ea2aa
 ---

-# How to configure validation workflows in Adobe Campaign Classic
+# Create validation workflows

-Adobe Campaign offers several options for marketers to review and provide delivery content, campaign target, data extraction and budget approvals.
+Adobe Campaign offers several options for marketers to review and provide delivery content, campaign target, data extraction, and budget approvals.

 This tutorial explains how to configure different approval validation workflows.

 ## Prerequisite {#prerequisite}

-Prior to enabling approval steps, the marketing team must define individual reviewers:
+Before enabling approval steps, the marketing team must define individual reviewers:

 * The Adobe Campaign reviewer role within an approval activity can either be a single reviewer (Operator) or a group of reviewers (Operator role).
-* The reviewers and reviewer groups must be previously configured in Adobe Campaign by an Administrator role.
-This enables campaign developers to select the reviewers as approvers in a campaign or a delivery.
+* To enable campaign developers to select the reviewers as approvers in a campaign or a delivery, the reviewers and reviewer groups must be configured in Adobe Campaign by an administrator.

 ## Configuring approvals for campaigns  {#configuring-approvals-for-campaigns}

-If you have the same set of reviewers for all deliveries in your campaign workflow, then you would leverage the [!DNL Campaign] approval functionalities.
-By setting up approvals and reviewers at the campaign level, the approval tasks and reviewers will be pushed down to each delivery activity of your workflow once the workflow is executed.
+ If you have the same set of reviewers for all deliveries in your campaign workflow, apply the campaign approval functionality, by setting up approvals and reviewers at the campaign level.
+The approval tasks and reviewers are pushed down to each delivery activity of your workflow once the workflow is executed.

 >[!VIDEO](https://video.tv.adobe.com/v/25175?quality=12)

 ## Configuring approvals for deliveries  {#configuring-approvals-for-deliveries}

 You can also set up approvals at a delivery level.
-If delivery approvals steps and reviewers differ from the campaign approval steps and reviewers, the delivery settings will override the campaign settings.
+If delivery approvals steps and reviewers differ from the campaign approval steps and reviewers, the delivery settings override the campaign settings.

 >[!VIDEO](https://video.tv.adobe.com/v/25176?quality=12)